drawbuildplay/blog/content/blog/introduction-to-seo.md

 Social Media such as Facebook and Twitter are providing more signals to Google about your website, brand, and content.
 Post links to your articles to multiple places.
 This will help it get picked up in more places, and Google will start picking it up to.

 Soon I will have a follow up post on some of the more advanced SEO techniques to help your Page Rank.
-At drawbuildplay, all our website packages incorporate Basic SEO techniques.

 I hope you found this post useful.